Monday, February 02, 2026

 First time

 Today is our one year anniversary in Hong Kong!
 We made it so far!
-Celebrations come later.
+Celebrations will come later.

 Taiwanese Steakhouse